 Is homosexuality wrong because it’s unhealthy?
 Gay male sex may be more likely to spread disease than straight sex, but lesbian sex is less likely to do so.
 It would make more sense to conclude that nobody should have sex with men, rather than that nobody should have sex with the same sex.
 Also, if you think it’s wrong to have sex in riskier ways when safer options exist, does that mean you think it’s always wrong to have sex without a condom?
 How does that fit with being concerned about keeping the world populated?

 Is homosexuality wrong because it’s disgusting?
 What is or isn’t disgusting is very subjective.
 For some people, all sex is disgusting.
 If something happens to disgust you, that’s no reason other people who aren’t disgusted by it shouldn’t be allowed to do it, especially when you’re not around.
-A lot of people may find the thought of, say, old people having sex disgusting, but does that mean it should be illegal for old people to have sex?
+A lot of people may be disgusted by the thought of, say, old people having sex, but does that mean it should be illegal for old people to have sex?
+Should old people be executed if they ever dare to have sex?
 Of course not.

 Is homosexuality wrong just because God said so?
 No, there would have to be some other reason behind it.
 If morality was defined solely by whatever God decided to command, rather than being based on a separate objective standard, that would make morality arbitrary and meaningless.